At the end of 5 days in New Orleans, I felt like I had gained 100 lbs because of all of the eating we did. I regret nothing!

 Even if you fall in love with Willie Mae's chicken, I would suggest visiting Dooky Chase's restaurant.

 Chef Leah Chase is a legend and an icon.
 She was the inspiration behind Disney's Princess Tiana from The Princess and the Frog, she has cooked for countless celebrities and politicians including Barack Obama, and she is an important figure in African American history as an activist and art collector.

-I'll probably be writing a separate post just to cover all of her awesomeness at a later date!
+I'll probably be writing a separate post just to cover all of her awesomeness at a later date (see that post here)!
 Anyway, if I had to choose I would go with Dooky Chase for all of the food there, every time.

 Where: The Gumbo Shop

 You really have not eaten Louisiana Creole cuisine if you have not had gumbo while in New Orleans.
 It has both French and Spanish influences and always includes smoked sausage.
 Then other meats (e.g., chicken, pork, seafood) are mixed in with vegetables.